aws-samples/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 	<img src="images/plan-catalog-table.png" alt="ddb plan catalogue table" width="100%">

 1. You should see a list of pre-populated fake international plans.
-(Additional columns such as price per text are provided so you can use it to extend the bot. e.g. add a `GetPlanDetails` intent)
+(Additional columns such as price per text are provided so you can use them to extend the bot. e.g. add a `GetPlanDetails` intent)

 	<img src="images/plan-catalog-details.png" alt="configure the pin slot" width="100%">